figglewatts/LSDView/README.md

 file is a different texture set.

 If you load a TIX file from a different level you can emulate the glitch texture set.
 Try it out!

+### Headless mode

+If you run LSDView in a terminal with command-line arguments, you can use it 'headless' (i.e. without a graphical frontend) mode.
+This is where CPU-intensive tasks can be performed.
+At the moment there is just one command, `exportdream`, which can export an entire dream.

+Try it out by opening a terminal and running `LSDView.exe exportdream --help`!

 ### Exporting models